martintajur/rabbit-structure-visualizer/README.md

 # rabbit-structure visualizer

-A web-based tool that allows visualization of a RabbitMQ structure set up by a microservice.
+A web-based tool that allows visualization of a RabbitMQ structure set up by one or many microservices.

 ## Why?